YosaiProject/yosai/doc/docs/sessionmanagement.md

 ## Session Events

 An Event is emitted to the singleton EventBus, in Yosai, when a Session is _started_, _stopped_, or _expired_.
-If you would like to learn more about Event processing, please refer to the documentation about Event Processing [here].
+If you would like to learn more about Event processing, please refer to the documentation about Event Processing.

 Events are communicated using a publish-subscribe paradigm.
 In the case of Sessions, a `SessionEventHandler` publishes an event to a channel (an internal Event Bus).
 The EventBus relays an event to consumers who have subscribed to the event's topic.
 It relays the event by calling the callback method registered for a consumer, using the event payload as its argument(s).